What Are Underride Crashes?

 These Types Of Crashes Claim Hundreds Of Lives Every Year

-Nearly 4,000 people were killed in truck crashes in 2015 alone, and an estimated 84 percent of those were people hit by the truck.
+Nearly 4,000 people were killed in truck crashes in 2015 alone, and an estimated 84% of those were people hit by the truck.
 Accidents are categorized by the cause of death, and underride crashes are among the deadliest recorded.
-According to the National Automotive Sampling System and the Fatality Analysis Report System, approximately one in every five fatalities are caused by underride crashes.
+According to the National Automotive Sampling System and the Fatality Analysis Report System, approximately one in every five fatalities is caused by underride crashes.